chancy23/TrainTimes/README.md

   -Update the minutes to arrival in real time, without a page refresh.

 #Image Credits
-  -Jumbotron image and background pattern from PNGtree.com
+  -Jumbotron image, tab icon, and background pattern from PNGtree.com

 This app is deployed at: https://chancy23.github.io/TrainTimes/